MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-supported-workloads.md

 You can use filters for some common device configuration policies on the following platforms.
 For a list of what's not supported, see [not supported](#not-supported) (in this article).

+> [!NOTE]
-Some profile types are only available for specific platforms.
+> Some profile types are only available for specific platforms.
 For example, the **Device features** profile type includes settings that are only available for iOS/iPadOS and macOS devices.
 The **OEMConfig** profile type includes settings that are only available for Android Enterprise devices.
+>
+> For a list of all device configuration profiles, and the platforms they apply to, see [Apply features and settings on your devices](../configuration/device-profiles.md).

 ### Android device administrator